hap-server/hap-server/docs/config.md

 ### `data-path`

 The `data-path` property sets the base path for storing data.
-By default this is the directory your `config.json` file is in.
+By default this is the directory your configuration file is in.

 ### `plugin-path`